mccdgm/student-resources/resources.md

 #### Framework Tools

+##### Bootstrap

 * [Bootstrap](https://bootswatch.com/) Premade color schemes for use with Bootstrap
+* [Design Blocks](https://www.froala.com/design-blocks) Over 170 responsive design blocks ready to be used in your web or mobile apps.
+All blocks are based on the Bootstrap Library, and they are the building blocks for beautiful websites.
 * [LayoutIt for Bootstrap](http://www.layoutit.com/) Create your frontend code simple and quickly with Bootstrap using our Drag & Drop Interface Builder.

 ### Menus and Navigation